-Entry with an M.S.N. degree requires APRN certification as either an NP, CNM, CNS or CRNA.
-Applicants may also enter with an M.S.N. in nursing administration or nursing informatics.
-Vanderbilt offers post-master's entry for advanced practice nurses who hold an M.S.N. and wish to pursue additional advanced practice study for a new certification.
-Applicants with an M.N. degree in nursing education or other areas may apply but must pursue an advanced practice specialty as part of the D.N.P. program which will extend the length of the program of studies.
+Entry with an MSN degree requires APRN certification as either an NP, CNM, CNS or CRNA.
+Applicants may also enter with an MSN in nursing administration or nursing informatics.
+Vanderbilt offers post-master's entry for advanced practice nurses who hold an MSN and wish to pursue additional advanced practice study for a new certification.
+Applicants with an MN degree in nursing education or other areas may apply but must pursue an advanced practice specialty as part of the DNP program which will extend the length of the program of studies.
 The program length will be based on the individual portfolio review.
-Applicants pursuing a new specialty should address their career goals in the new specialty as part of the D.N.P. statement of professional goals.
+Applicants pursuing a new specialty should address their career goals in the new specialty as part of the DNP statement of professional goals.
 The curriculum for the School of Nursing places great intellectual, psychological, motor, and sensory demands on students.
-In accordance with Vanderbilt's non-discrimination policy, the D.N.P.
-Student Admissions and Academic Affairs Committee is charged with making individualized determinations of the ability of each candidate for admission to success- fully complete the degree requirements.
+In accordance with Vanderbilt's nondiscrimination policy, the DNP Student Admissions and Academic Affairs Committee is charged with making individualized determinations of the ability of each candidate for admission to successfully complete the degree requirements.
 Vanderbilt School of Nursing considers the Internet communication link an essential learning resource for doctoral students.
-D.N.P. students will be required to have a home computer, printer, and Internet service provider that has high- speed, broadband Internet access.
+DNP students will be required to have a home computer, printer, and Internet service provider that has high-speed, broadband Internet access.

-Entry for Nurses with a Master's Degree in Public Health, Informatics, Business or other Health Care Related Field - Systems Focus Option
+Entry for Nurses with a Master's Degree in Public Health, Informatics, Business or other Health Care Related Field - Systems Focus Option post-master's leadership experience are preferred.

-This program is designed for nurses in leadership positions who have a master's degree in public health, informatics, business or another health care related field and wish to obtain the Doctor of Nursing Practice Degree with a systems focus.
-Applicants with at least five years of post-master's leadership experience are preferred.
 Students will select either the Healthcare Leadership or Informatics specialty.
 The program director for the selected specialty will review the applicant's portfolio and transcripts to determine specific requirements and design an individualized DNP program of study.
 The student will complete the specialty level courses first, be awarded a Master's in Passing and continue with the DNP courses.
 The student may be given up to 20 credits from previous academic work toward the specialty (subject to review and approval by the specialty program director).